Vamos a Construir “Let’s Build”

 Project Ownership

-• intro to due diligence: zoning, infrastructure & design
+• intro to due diligence: zoning, infrastructure & design STANDARDS

 • FINANCIAL MANAGEMENT + readiness TO BECOME LENDABLE